- Three Bedroom Detached House

 Externally, there is a shared driveway leading up to the property with ample parking for a couple of cars to the front and side of the attached garage.
 The enclosed garden ground sits to the side and rear, and there are ample places to sit out and enjoy more informal entertaining, with a small lawn, raised and terraced borders, paths and an abundance of semi-mature trees and shrubs plus attractive views to the Eildon Hills.

-Only one and a half miles from the aforementioned Borders Railway, Edinburgh is also easily accessible via the A68, or the A7 with most Borders towns readily available from this central location.
+Conveniently located for commuting with Edinburgh easily accessible via the A68, and most Borders towns readily available from this central location.

 Edinburgh 39 miles.
 Galashiels 5 miles.
 Tweedbank 1.5 miles.
 Peebles 22 miles.

 Council Tax Band: E

 Greengates is located in the heart of the attractive Borders town of Melrose.
 Regarded by many as the most picturesque of the Borders towns, Melrose is situated between the Eildon Hills and River Tweed.
 With an approximate population of around 2100 in Melrose, and 1200 in the immediate villages of Gattonside, Darnick and Newstead, the town provides an extensive choice of amenities ranging from a variety of specialist independent shops including a greengrocer, a fishmonger, two butchers, antique and interiors shops, small supermarkets, a large selection of restaurants and numerous hotels, all situated around the High Street area of this vibrant town.

 The thriving old mill town of Galashiels five miles to the West offers a fuller range of shopping facilities, which include Tesco, ASDA, Boots, Next and Marks & Spencer.